Bedford School: Headmasters

-Edmund Greene was appointed as headmaster of Bedford School by the Mayor, Bailiffs, Burgesses and Commonality of Bedford following the dissolution of Newnham Priory in 1540.
-His appointment was made prior to Bedford School's refoundation in 1552.
+Edmund Greene was appointed as headmaster of Bedford School prior to Bedford School's foundation in 1552.
 From then on the Wardens and Fellows of New College, Oxford were given the right to appoint the master (headmaster) and usher (deputy headmaster).
-The tradition of New College and Wykehamist appointees came to an end in 1903 with the appointment of John Edward King as headmaster.
+This came to an end in 1903, with the appointment of John Edward King to headship.
+The schools headmasters have been: